 "Staging the Woman in The Tempest and Ex Machina" in New Psychoanalytic Readings of Shakespeare: Cool Reason and Seething Brains, edited by James Newlin and James W. Stone.
 Routledge (2024).

 Introduction.
 In New Psychoanalytic Readings of Shakespeare: Cool Reason and Seething Brains, edited by James Newlin and James W. Stone.
 Routledge (2024).
 Co-written with James W. Stone.

 "Søren Kierkegaard's Adaptation of King Lear" in Disseminating Shakespeare in the Nordic Countries, edited by Nely Keinänen and Per Sivefors.
-Bloomsbury.
-(Forthcoming).
+Global Shakespeare Inverted series.
+Bloomsbury (2022).

 "Excellent at Faults: The Experience of Twelfth Night and History of Madness."
 Journal of Dramatic Theory and Criticism, 33.2 (2019): 27-44.

 "Foul Pranks: Recognizing Vice Principals as a Comic Othello."
 Shakespeare Bulletin, 36.2 (2018): 197-223.

 "'How Every Fool Can Play Upon The Word': Allegories of Reading in The Merchant of Venice and Pericles" in New Readings of "The Merchant of Venice," edited by Horacio Sierra.
 Cambridge Scholars Publishing (2013): 109-130.

 "The Touch of the Real in New Historicism and Psychoanalysis."
 SubStance, 42.1 (2013): 82-101.